-Reuse the former Crows Landing Airfield to create a vibrant, regional employment center that capitalizes on existing transportation infrastructure and provides sustainable-wage jobs.
+Reuse the former Crows Landing Airfield to build a vibrant, regional employment center that capitalizes on existing transportation infrastructure and provides sustainable-wage jobs.

-The CLIBP is a reuse project.
+The Landing is a reuse project.
 All vertical development will occur on the 1,528-acre former Crows Landing Air Facility property.
-The project would provide County residents with employment opportunities that do not require long commutes on the region's congested roadways, leading to a reduction in vehicle miles traveled and air quality benefits.
+The project will provide County residents with employment opportunities that do not require long commutes on the region's congested roadways, leading to a reduction in vehicle miles traveled and air quality benefits.

-Development forecasts have identified a resurgence in the need for industrial sites—and especially sites that offer more than 1 million square feet of buildable area.
-The CLIBP offers developers opportunities for large parcel development, nearby transportation infrastructure through connections to the I-5 corridor and San Francisco Bay Area, an on-site airport, and a local workforce.
+Development forecasts have identified a resurgence in the need for industrial sites, specifically sites that offer more than 1 million square feet of buildable area.
+The Landing offers developers opportunities for large parcel development, nearby transportation infrastructure through connections to the I-5 corridor and San Francisco Bay Area and a future on-site airport.
 The site offers unparalleled opportunities for logistics, goods movement/distribution, manufacturing/light industrial, and business park development uses.

 Stanislaus County has experienced one of the highest unemployment rates in California.
 The County’s primary goal is to create jobs where people live, and it is committed to working with the development community and private investors to secure opportunities for its available locally based workforce.
 Approximately 43% of Stanislaus County's employed workforce commutes outside of the County to obtain jobs with sustainable wages, including distant work centers such as Sacramento or the Bay Area.
 Many residents report that they would prefer to work closer to home.